eldstal/touchless-xm/README.md

 Boards will not be fabricated before the case is known to be compatible.
 Once I've made a first production run, I'll also upload all the files you need to order your own board from a vendor such as PCBWay.

 ### Firmware
-Not even started yet.
+Mostly ready for testing.
 USB support (only for programming) is already included in the main board.
-The current plan is to use platform.io for the firmware and an arduino bootloader.
+The project uses platform.io and OptiBoot to run an Arduino-based firmware.